NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms-00.md

 constructed by one implementation cannot be validated by another.

 This document provides precise directions for creating Server Cookies to address this issue.
-Furthermore, [@FNV] is obsoleted as a suitable Message Authentication Code function for calculating DNS Cookies. [@SipHash-2.4] is introduced as a new REQUIRED MAC function for calculating DNS Cookies.
+Furthermore, [@FNV] is obsoleted as a suitable Hash function for calculating DNS Cookies. [@SipHash-2.4] is introduced as a new REQUIRED Hash function for calculating DNS Cookies.

 This document updates [@!RFC7873]